derekTurner/Javascript-Games-Fund-25/Block_3/section_1e_node/firstBabylon.md

 Comments are not normally used in json files, but may be used with typescript.
-The TSConfig referenc can be found [here](https://www.typescriptlang.org/tsconfig).
+The TSConfig reference can be found [here](https://www.typescriptlang.org/tsconfig).

 Add this index.html file to babylonProj: